mudler/LocalAGI/README.md

 - "How are you?"
   -> and watch it engaging into dialogues with long-term memory

+### How it works?

+miniAGI uses `LocalAI` and OpenAI functions.

+The approach is the following:
+- Decide based on the conversation history if we need to take an action by using functions.It uses the LLM to detect the intent from the conversation.
+- if we need to take an action (e.g. "remember something from the conversation" ) or generate complex tasks ( executing a chain of functions to achieve a goal)

+Under the hood:

+- LocalAI converts functions to llama.cpp BNF grammars

 ## Roadmap

 - [x] 100% Local, with Local AI.
 NO API KEYS NEEDED!